The Interbike convention has moved its operations to Reno Nevada, and I was able to go this year and gather some pics and info.

 Just about everyone was emphasizing that their small and light batteries were very easy to hot-swap in the middle of a ride, to extend the range.
 This also goes for the ultra-light road bikes with their skinny tires.

 Speaking of skinny tires, they can skid easily if you lock them up in slippery road conditions, and I saw several road bikes with small (meaning “light”) disc brakes that had ABS (an Anti-lock Braking System).
-This may have been around for a while, but it was new to me, and it’s a great option that I hope is provided in many more models soon.
+This may have been around for a while, but it was new to me, and it’s a great option that I hope will soon be provided in many more models.

 The Outdoor Track